capacitor-community/sqlite/README.md

       COMMIT TRANSACTION;
       `;
       const retExe: any = await db.execute({statements:sqlcmd});
-      const res: Number = retExe.result // should be 0
+      const res: Number = retExe.result // should be 0 in IOS and 1 in Android
 ```

 ```